 Short overview of the labour market

-Germany, with 81.8 million inhabitants, has the fourth-largest national economy and industrial base in the world.
-Far more than 90 % of all German companies are small and medium-sized enterprises, which account for two thirds of all jobs and half of Germany’s economic output.
-Germany is second only to the United States in terms of foreign trade.
-The bulk of its exports go to European countries.
+With 81 million inhabitants, Germany has the fourth-largest national economy and industrial base in the world.
+Well over 90 % of all German companies are small and medium-sized enterprises, which account for two-thirds of all jobs and more than half of Germany’s economic output.
+In 2015, Germany came first before China and the United States in terms of foreign trade.

 In January 2016, there has been a rise in unemployment alone due to seasonal unemployment.
 A rise in unemployment in January during the winter break is not unusual.
 However, the rise in unemployment this year is lower than in recent years.

 Number of unemployed in January 2016: 2 920 000

 According to figures from the Federal Employment Agency employment in jobs subject to social security deductions increased in West and East Germany:

 Number of people in jobs subject to social security deductions: 31.39 million